-The M.A. and M.S. degree candidates must write a master's thesis and defend it in an oral examination before a committee of at least three faculty members.
-The student's adviser must be a member of the Graduate Faculty.
-In appointing the committee, the adviser nominates members through an Appointment of Master (Oral) Committee form.
-This form requires the departmental chair/head's review and approval and should be returned to the Student Academic Affairs Office at least three weeks before the examination.
+The M.A. and M.S. degree candidates must write a master's thesis and defend it in an oral examination before a committee.
+The committee requirements are as follows:

+- The committee must include at least three faculty members. - The Chair must be tenured or tenure-track and a member of the Graduate Faculty. - The student's adviser must be a member of the Graduate Faculty. - In appointing the committee, the adviser nominates members through an Appointment of Master (Oral)Committee form.
+This form requires the departmental chair/head's review and approval and must be forwarded to the Student Academic Affairs Office at least three weeks before the examination.

 After the committee is appointed, the oral examination takes place.
 The student does not have to be registered to take the oral examination.
 The adviser obtains the Certificate of Result, three copies of the Certificate of Committee Approval (two for the Graduate College and one for the student) and a Supplemental Grade Report form from the department before the examination and returns them immediately after the examination.

 All appointed committee members' signatures are required on the Certificate of Result of Master Examination form (College of Education).